secmon-as-code/alertchain/docs/policy.md

 Once the alert determination is made, store the data with the schema below in the `alert` rule.
 The stored data will be treated as an alert.
 Output schema is according to Alert structure.

-The `params` field (parameter) serves not only to extract event data fields but also to accommodate user-defined values.
-For instance, users can add their own `severity` key parameter to determine the appropriate action.
-Parameters bind the alert and can be added or replaced by the action policy.
+The `attrs` field (Attribute) serves not only to extract event data fields but also to accommodate user-defined values.
+For instance, users can add their own `severity` key Attribute to determine the appropriate action.
+Attributes bind the alert and can be added or replaced by the action policy.
 (Refer to the Action Policy section for more details)

 ### Example